ivalaginja/babycat/_pages/about.md

 **The name:** Why "BabyCAT"?
 The workhorse project of the RMOL team is the HiCAT testbed - the "High-contrast imager for Complex
 Aperture Telescopes" testbed.
 Since the demo coronagraph was supposed to illustrate a mini version of HiCAT, the name "BabyCAT" seemed immediately evident.

-## Educational Goals

-The BabyCAT project is intended to serve as an educational tool, providing hands-on experience with coronagraphy.
-It is inspired by the need for easy-to-build optical setups that can be used in classrooms, labs, and transported easily to conferences and outreach events.

-Learners will be able to see how a classic Lyot Coronagraph works, and understand how we can use that to find exoplanets and other astronomical objects.

 ## Where This Setup Is Used